WordPress/gutenberg/docs/block-api.md

 # Block API

-Blocks are the fundamntal element of the Gutenberg editor.
+Blocks are the fundamental element of the Gutenberg editor.
 They are the primary way in which plugins and themes can register their own functionality and extend the capabilities of the editor.
 This document covers the main properties of block registration.

 ## Register Block Type